jsmolka/egg-player/readme.md

 ### Icons
 - use svg format / different sizes
 - test icons in the icon preview example

-### Cache
-- query cover by id in music bar
-- add move functions for more use cases

 ### Reactive cache
 - use a file system watcher